Stocks Dip As Traders Mull US Rates Outlook - UrduPoint

 Stocks Dip As Traders Mull US Rates Outlook

-US and European stocks dipped Tuesday as dealers fretted that the Federal Reserve would push interest rates higher than expected and for longer as it battles stubbornly-high inflation
+US and European stocks mostly retreated Tuesday as dealers fretted that the Federal Reserve would push interest rates higher than expected and for longer as it battles stubbornly-high inflation

-London, (UrduPoint / Pakistan Point News - 28th Feb, 2023 ):US and European stocks dipped Tuesday as dealers fretted that the Federal Reserve would push interest rates higher than expected and for longer as it battles stubbornly-high inflation.
+London, (UrduPoint / Pakistan Point News - 28th Feb, 2023 ):US and European stocks mostly retreated Tuesday as dealers fretted that the Federal Reserve would push interest rates higher than expected and for longer as it battles stubbornly-high inflation.

-The euro moved up against the dollar as strong inflation data in France and Spain sparked concerns that the European Central Bank will also need to push interest rates even higher.
+The euro recovered against the dollar as strong inflation data in France and Spain sparked concerns that the European Central Bank will also need to push interest rates even higher.

+"European markets have finished a positive month on the back foot after the latest flash CPI numbers for February from France and Spain surprised to the upside, pushing up yields, and prompting traders to price a peak ECB rate of 4 percent for the first time," said market analyst Michael Hewson at CMC Markets.

+Meanwhile, data provider Kantar said British food inflation hit a record 17.1 percent in the four weeks to February 19.

 Prime Minister Rishi Sunak and European Commission president Ursula von der Leyen on Monday agreed a sweeping overhaul of trade rules in Northern Ireland, which borders EU member Ireland.